-After your advance directive is signed, witnessed and notarized, keep the original document in a safe location where it can be easily found.
+After your advance directive is signed, witnessed, and notarized, keep the original document in a safe location where it can be easily found.
 A photo copy of your advance directive is legally valid.
-So that your advance directive can be found in a medical emergency, you are encouraged to submit your form to the WV e-Directive Registry by FAXing it to 844-616-1415, mailing a copy to the WV e-Directive Registry, 1195 Health Sciences North, Morgantown, WV 26506, or scanning and submitting it online at http://www.wvendoflife.org.
+So that your advance directive can be found in a medical emergency, you are encouraged to submit your form to the WV e-Directive Registry by faxing it to 844-616-1415 or mailing a copy to the WV e-Directive Registry, 64 Medical Center Drive, PO Box 9022 Health Sciences North, Morgantown, WV 26506-9022.

-16. What if my doctor or my family does not agree with my treatment choices or healthcare decisions?
+16. What if my doctor or my family does not agree with my treatment choices or health care decisions?

-You can prevent this from happening by talking with your family and healthcare providers about your decisions and personal values and beliefs.
+You can prevent this from happening by talking with your family and health care providers about your decisions and personal values and beliefs.
 If others understand your choices and the reasons for them, there is less of a chance that they will challenge them later.